 Eightyfour flowers in total of 'Leen van der Mark' were pollinated in March 1992 and 1993, of which 30 pods matured on the plant.
-In each experiment, at 4, at 6 and at 8 WAP, the ovules of 6 ovaries were excised and placed on medium.
+In each experiment, at 4, 6 and 8 WAP, the ovules of 6 ovaries were excised and placed on medium.
 Each of the three carpels of an ovary was used for a different treatment within an experiment.
-Ovules cultured in liquid media were placed on agar-solidified medium at 16 WAP when all cultures were transferred from 15 °C to 5 °C.

-Results were analyzed statistically by means of the t-test (Payne et al., 1993).
+Ovules cultured in liquid media were placed on agar-solidified medium at 16 WAP when all cultures were transferred from 15 °C to 5 °C. Results were analyzed statistically by means of the t-test (Payne et al., 1993).
 The LSD is presented for comparison of all different treatments within each experiment.

-Carbohydrates
+Carbohydrates and pH

-The concentration of carbohydrates has been measured during culture in media used for ovary-slice culture and for ovule culture.
+The concentration of carbohydrates and the pH have been measured during culture in media used for ovary-slice culture and for ovule culture.

 Thirtythree flowers of 'Christmas Marvel' were pollinated in March 1993.
 Five pods were left on the plant until seed harvest.
-Ovary-slice culture was started at 3 WAP or at 5 WAP.
+Ovary-slice culture was started at 3 WAP and at 5 WAP.
 Fourteen ovaries were used per date.
 Ovules were excised from the ovary-slices at 9 WAP and placed individually on medium.

-Samples for carbohydrate analysis were taken weekly from 4 to 10 WAP and at 12, 16, 24, 32 and 42 WAP.
-Samples were taken at each date of on average 3 Petri dishes from cultures started at 3 WAP or at 5 WAP and of 1 Petri dish without explants.
-Samples were taken from medium located just below the explant.
+The pH of the medium was determined and samples for carbohydrate analysis were taken weekly from 4 to 10 WAP and at 12, 16, 24, 32 and 42 WAP.
+The pH of the medium was determined in the same Petri dishes as used for the analysis of carbohydrates.
+Measurements were made and samples were taken at each date of on average 3 Petri dishes from cultures started at 3 WAP or at 5 WAP and of 1 Petri dish without explants.
+The pH was determined three times in each Petri dish with pH indicator paper, which was placed in medium which had been in contact with the explant.
+For sugar analysis, samples were taken from medium located just below the explant.
 Each sample was weighed and contained between 40-70 mg medium.
 Samples were freeze-dried and stored at -80 °C until analysis.
 Water was added to the samples until a final volume of 1 ml and each sample was heated for 15 min at 75 °C. After dilution, the samples were injected directly in a Dionex HPLC system equipped with a CarboPac PA1 column and a pulsed-amperometric detection system as described by Lipavska and Vreugdenhil (1996).
 Carbohydrates were identified by their co-migration with authentic standards.